About this Guide

 Mandatory Advisor meetings

 There are three advisor meetings.
-It is absolutely required that at least one advisor from each delegation attend each meeting (though all advisors are welcome to attend).
+It is required that at least one advisor from each delegation attend each meeting (though all advisors are welcome to attend).
+Attendance will be taken.
 For locations, refer to the schedule.

 • Friday, 9:00 pm - 10:00 pm, Omni Ballroom C (during Committee Session III)